Jorg8383/LeetFleet/lf_services/README.md

 Paranoid  : 2555

-To Test the web portal (no docker) we can: mvn exec:java -Dexec.args="-a localhost" -pl webportal

-FleetManagers will load supported id's from redis

 ) web portal gets message
 ii) Tells message to registry/router actor (message has to have a car id)